bimlas/node-fosh/README.md

 ![screencast](https://i.imgur.com/ZbCUxNS.gif)

+**If you prefer Bash, have a look at https://github.com/bimlas/bash-mosh/**

 * **Manage multiple Git repositors together**
   * `push` and `pull` all of your repos at once
   * Checkout the same branch for project and its submodules